rangeme/mix_proxy/README.md

 `openssl req -new -x509 -days 365 -nodes -out key.crt -keyout key.pem`

 ###Do something with content:
-fuction `content_deal(headers, host, method, postdata, uri)`  is with a hook which can edit or save requests to somewhere.
+function `content_deal(headers, host, method, postdata, uri)`  is with a hook which can edit or save requests to somewhere. function `res_deal(response)`  is whith a hook which can edit response to client.